npepin-hub/capstone-prototype/src/pachyderm/README.md

 # Pachyderm's foundational concepts: tutorial 201
 In this tutorial, we will walk you through the main steps of the migration of an [existing ML](https://github.com/nadegepepin/capstone-prototype) project to Pachyderm's platform.
 We will add a couple of **tips and tricks** along the way.
+By the end, you will have been introduced to various Pachyderm's core concepts, a couple of useful how-tos, and you will have set up the foundations of ML pipelines using Pachyderm.

 It shoud take you 20 minutes to get there.

 ## Prerequisite
 Ideally, you have successfully completed the [OpenCV tutorial](https://docs.pachyderm.com/latest/getting_started/beginner_tutorial/) and are ready to keep exploring Pachyderm.
-If not, make sure that you have:
+Make sure that you have:
 - a Pachyderm running [locally](https://docs.pachyderm.com/latest/getting_started/local_installation/) or a workspace on [Pachyderm Hub](https://hub.pachyderm.com/orgs/1008/workspaces)
 - pachctl command-line installed, and your context created (ie: you are logged in)
 - New to pachctl?
 Install the [autocompletion extention](https://docs.pachyderm.com/latest/getting_started/install-pachctl-completion/) of pachctl.

 ## A little bit of context
 - As a starting point, we are using a very simple ResNet/LSTM 'inject and merge' captioning model trainable on [google conceptual caption dataset](https://ai.google.com/research/ConceptualCaptions)  (~3.3 M images)
-- We have reproduced its data extraction/transformation, the training of its model, and its prediction using Pachyderm's platform.
+- We have adapted its data extraction/transformation, the training of the model, and the prediction to Pachyderm's platform.

 Just like any ML project, you will find 2 sets of pipelines here:
 - A training pipeline that **extracts** and **transforms** our data to **train** our model.
 In brief:
-    - we feed in a big tsv file of 3.3M caption/URL lines
+    - we feed in a big tsv file of 3.3M caption/URL lines  (we will keep it at 100 lines in this tutorial but feel free to aim higher afterward)
     - we retrieve each image and extract its features
     - we feed those features along with their caption to our model
     - we get a final trained *saved_model.h5* as a result